Community Chest

 Yes – if an application comes from a group of Platform customers, who can demonstrate that enhancements would make a positive difference to the wellbeing of people in their block or area.
 These must be easy to maintain, must have the support of neighbours and must not cause any significant problems.

-The annual budget for Community Chest is £150,000, so we need to make sure that it supports as many great projects as possible, to benefit communities across Platform areas.
+The annual budget for Community Chest is £160,000, so we need to make sure that it supports as many great projects as possible, to benefit communities across our geographical areas.
 All applications are assessed on their own merits by a panel of Platform customers.

 Not necessarily – the panel may offer you part of the amount you requested.
 It would then be up to you whether to accept, or refuse if you felt that a reduced amount would make your project unviable.